 By enrolling as a Graduate Non-Matriculated (GNM) student, individuals can earn UW academic credit or an academic certificate for coursework taken without being admitted to a degree program.
 Epidemiology and Biostatistics only offer weekday, daytime classes.
-Porfessional and Continuing Education offers Biost 511, 512, & 513DL online, and EPI 511 in the evening (odd years).
-The Extended MPH offers EPI 511, ENVH 511, and some partially on-line Health Services classes.
-Email email@example.com to find out if there is room in the course.
+Professional and Continuing Education may offer versions of introductory Epidemiology and Biostatistics courses.
+The Executive MPH offers EPI 511, ENVH 511, and some partially on-line Health Services classes.
+Email firstname.lastname@example.org to find out if there is room in the course.
 If you seek additional on-line courses visit the Association of Schools of Public Health for programs with specific public health accreditation or Council on Education for Public Helath for additional opportunities.

 GNM status application deadlines are about 6 weeks in advance of each quarter and require a well-researched and written statement of purpose and CV or resume, as well as official transcripts.
 Certificate programs have much earlier deadlines.